hellothisismax/turb-off/README.md

   For 2d profiles:
   * indicate the the inside face (side facing the center of the hub) of your profile
-  * indicate the blade pitch angle
+  * indicate the blade pitch angle (relative to perpandicular to hub spoke)
   * include dimensions such as chord length, width where nessecary

 ### Accepted File Formats: